 Textbook Distributional and Nonparametric Econometrics, available on my website.
-You can use the digital version to start, and I plan to provide you with a nicely printed version from Mizzou Publishing within a couple weeks (so don't print it yourself).
+You can use the digital version to start, and I will provide you with a nicely printed version from Mizzou Publishing very soon (so don't print it yourself; I already placed the order).
+Besides the material itself, it has all the learning objectives, exercises, and discussion questions.